 II.
-To explore changes in JAK2V617F allele burden.
+To explore changes in JAK-STAT driver mutation allele burden.

-Patients receive ruxolitinib orally (PO) daily and thalidomide PO daily on days 1-28.
+COMBINATION PHASE: Patients receive ruxolitinib PO daily and thalidomide PO daily on days 1-28.
 Treatment repeats every 28 days for up to 36 cycles in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed up at 30 and 60 days and then every 30 or 60 days.
+After completion of study treatment, patients are followed up at 30 and 60 days.

 Trial Phase Phase II